zendesk/select_an_address/README.md

 * **Force selection of brand:** Make the brand selection mandatory.
 * **Mandatory requester email:** Make the requester email address mandatory.

+### Automatic Brand x Email assignment

+If your tickets have a custom field for **Brand** selection, you may set the app to automatically select an email address based on the brand selection.
+These fields become required to activate this feature:

+* **Brand Field ID:** Input the Custom Ticket Field ID created for brand selection.
+We recommend this field to be a _drop-down list_.
+* **Brand x Email JSON mapping:** Create your brand x email associations in a valid JSON format, e.g. `{ "brand1":"email@example.com", "other_brand":"account@domain.com" }`. _Don't forget the quotation marks!_

 **Voila**, reload your Zendesk and everything should be working fine.
 Go to the new ticket view, select an address in the app (in the sidebar), enter ticket info and click submit.
 Your ticket should have been created/updated with the given recipient.